* Palladium hits 13-year high, underpinned by South Africa strike

 NEW YORK, June 11 A gauge of world stock markets retreated from recent highs on Wednesday, pressured by a lower growth forecast from the World Bank and a profit warning from Lufthansa, while Brent crude rose on fears of disrupted supply from Iraq.

 The euro fell for a fourth straight session against the U.S. dollar as monetary policy between the European Central Bank and the Federal Reserve diverges.

 The World Bank late on Tuesday cut its global economic growth forecast for 2014 to 2.8 percent from 3.2 percent due to the impact of the Ukraine crisis and a harsh U.S. winter.
 The Bank was, however, confident economic activity was shifting to a stronger footing.

-Stocks were lower in broad selling on Wall Street, with financials hurt by a report Bank of America's mortgage settlement with the U.S. government reached an impasse.
+Stocks were lower in broad selling on Wall Street, with financials hurt by Bank of America on a report its mortgage settlement with the U.S. government reached an impasse.

 "The World Bank cutting estimates for global GDP got everybody's attention in an environment where people are looking for a reason to take stocks down a little bit," said Art Hogan, chief market strategist at Wunderlich Securities in New York.

 The Dow Jones industrial average fell 104.54 points or 0.62 percent, to 16,841.38, the S&P 500 lost 7.56 points or 0.39 percent, to 1,943.23 and the Nasdaq Composite dropped 11.06 points or 0.25 percent, to 4,326.94.

 Adding to the sour tone, the defeat in a primary election of House Majority Leader Eric Cantor, a Republican, further dampened expectations of Washington passing any significant legislation before the November elections.